-If you return a signed and dated proxy card without marking any voting selections, your shares will be voted: (a) "For" Proposal No. 1 (Election of Directors); (b) "For" Proposal No. 2 (Amendment to the Amended 2018 Plan); (c) for "one year" as the preferred frequency of advisory votes to approve executive compensation for Proposal No. 3; (c) "For" Proposal No. 4 (Advisory Vote on Executive Compensation); and (d) "For" Proposal No. 5 (Ratification of Auditors).
+If you return a signed and dated proxy card without marking any voting selections, your shares will be voted: (a) "For" Proposal No. 1 (Election of Directors); (b) "For" Proposal No. 2 (Amendment to the Amended 2018 Plan); (c) "For" Proposal No. 3 (Advisory Vote on

+Executive Compensation); (d) "For" Proposal No. 4 (Ratification of Auditors); (e) "For" Proposal No. 5 (Reverse Stock Split Proposal); and (f) "For" Proposal No. 6 (Adjournment Proposal).
 If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.